yt-project/yt/doc/source/developing/releasing.rst

   backwards-incompatible changes intentionally.
 In principle a major version release could include arbitrary changes to the library.
 Major version releases should only happen after extensive discussion and vetting among the developer and user community.
-Like minor releases, a major release should happen by merging creating a new series branch off of the ``main`` branch from which to release.
+Like minor releases, a major release should happen by creating a new series branch off of the ``main`` branch from which to release.
 Major releases should increment the ``MAJOR`` version number and reset the ``MINOR`` and ``PATCH`` version numbers to zero.
-If it ever happens, version ``5.0.0`` will be a major release.
+Version ``4.0.0`` is a major release.

 The job of doing a release differs depending on the kind of release.
 Below, we describe the necessary steps for each kind of release in detail.
 Several of the